martinaguero/copre/README.md

 - Design (in spanish): [documentacion.pdf]

 ### author
-[Martín Agüero] is professor at Universidad de Palermo located in Buenos Aires, Argentina
+[Martín Agüero] is professor at Universidad de Palermo

 ### contact
 Questions, issues or suggestions are welcome at `aguero.martin@gmail.com`